 The program is offered by the Department of Chemical and Biological Engineering with the following research foci and state-of-the-art facilities, providing students with an ideal environment for research.

-Chemical and Biomolecular Engineering is a highly diversified engineering and science discipline.
-The Department’s research can be classified into four major areas:
+Chemical and Biological Engineering is a highly diversified engineering and science discipline.
+The Department’s research can be classified into five major areas:

-Nanomaterials, zoelites, novel polymers, polymer composites, polymer interfaces and surfaces as well as polymer/ceremic membranes.
-In-depth studies are being carried out in: rheology, non-Newtonian flow, heat and mass transport, and process control associated with the injection-molding process.
+Nanomaterials, graphene, 2D materials, zeolites, novel polymers, polymer composites, DNA self-assembly process, polymer interfaces, and surfaces as well as polymer/ceramic membranes.
+In-depth studies are being carried out in nanomaterial synthesis and characterization, rheology, non-Newtonian flow, heat and mass transport, and process control associated with the injection-molding process.

-Air pollution formation and abatement, aerosols, deodorization of indoor air, catalytic and advanced oxidation, electrocoagulation and electrooxidation, advanced methods for wastewater treatment, hazardous wastes and micro-contamination, waste minimization and cleaner technologies.
+Air pollution formation and abatement, deodorization of indoor air, catalytic and advanced oxidation, electrocoagulation and electrooxidation, advanced methods for wastewater treatment, hazardous wastes and micro-contamination, waste minimization, and cleaner technologies.

 Product and Process Design

-Chemical processes, biochemical processes, environmental fate and transport, and surface phenomena and effects.
-The design of high value-added products, such as fuel cells, food additives, pharmaceuticals, is also an active research area.
+Design optimization, chemical processes, biochemical processes, environmental fate and transport, and surface phenomena and effects.
+The design of high value-added products, such as food additives and pharmaceuticals, is also an active research area.

 i.
 General Admission Requirements